Computing Across America, Chapter 1

-NOTE: for background leading up to this, see The Prehistory of a Technomad.
+NOTE: for background leading up to this, please see The Prehistory of a Technomad.
 After being out of print for many years, the full text of Computing Across America is now being put online… right here!
-Each chapter links to the next with a “Continue” at the bottom right, letting you skip past the media coverage and technical articles also in this huge timeline, and there are a LOT more photos and other refinements compared to the original.
+Each chapter links to the next with a “Continue” at the bottom right, letting you skip past the media coverage and technical articles also in this huge timeline.
+Compared to the original book, there are a LOT more photos and other refinements.
 Once all the files are here on the server, I’ll export the whole collection to a long-overdue hardcopy book.
 Here is the cover of the original version, published in 1988 and now only available used from Amazon (click image to go there):

 Suburbia is not a place; it is a state of mind.

 It has little to do with the section of town you happen to live in; it has nothing to do with the size of your paycheck.
 It runs rampant in some places and lends its name to whole neighborhoods, but the meaning of the word “suburbia” has outgrown the civic jargon of which it was born.